 The course will be delivered in 1 x 2 hour whole group seminar and 1 x 1 hour small group tutorial over the course of the semester.

 Essay (1500 words) 60%

-(1) To introduce students to key debates and theories in contemporary social studies in modern Britain and familiarise them with the language of the social sciences.
-(2) to encourage conceptual awareness and critical analysis.
+(1) To introduce students to key debates and theories in contemporary social policy in modern Britain and familiarise them with the language of the social sciences.
+(2) To encourage conceptual awareness and critical analysis.
 (3) To develop transferable skills by encouraging group working and research skills using IT and library resources.

 Intended Learning Outcomes of Course

-Familiarity with a number of key debates, theories and arguments in contemporary social studies.
+Demonstrate familiarity with a number of key debates, theories and arguments in contemporary social policy.

-The application of relevant social science theories to understanding current social issues.
+Apply relevant social science theories to current social issues.